wp-plugins/strictly-autotags/readme.txt

 * Fixed issue with trailing | on noise words causing some regex issues.
 * Added new FormatTitle function to help with auto discovery and allow hyphens.
 * A much better debug function if you need to turn it on.
+* Added code to remove any [shortcode] before auto discovery to prevent attributes being found
 * Ask you all to donate me at least a single £1 so that I can could stop splitting the plugins into two versions.
 150,000 at £1 would mean I could leave my job and work to make brilliant free plugins all the time!

 = 2.9.1 =